 Covid-19 forces us to stay at home and, inevitably, muse about the near future.
-Let’s blow away the cobwebs for a moment and travel in mind: with Nancy Campbell (42), an Oxford poet.
+Let’s blow away the cobwebs for a moment and travel in mind: with Nancy Campbell (42), a Scottish poet.
 The writer takes us with her to the coldest regions of our planet: Iceland, Greenland, Denmark, Scotland, Switzerland and the Arctic.
 Her poetry reveals the mysteries of ice – an endangered wonder.
 Read on!

 “There’s an Arctic myth that tells how before the sun came into being, ice could burn.
-People used to fuel their lamps, because no one could go hunting in the dark.
+People used ice to fuel their lamps, because no one could go hunting in the dark.
 Tonight the sea ice is luminescent, and mysterious objects glow by the shoreline in the twilight, their shapes distorted and concealed under snow.
 It will be weeks until the spring thaw, and sunshine, reveal what they are.”The Library of Ice (extract), Nancy Campbell

 Nancy, you have lived and written in the coldest regions of our planet.
 From there, you bring a message to the world: the meaning of ice, not only as a phenomenon, but as a strong ecological factor.
 How do you feel now, regarding the changes in nature?

 There are catastrophic changes facing our ecosystem, with the melting icecaps just one threat among many.
 Warnings from scientists have become ever more sobering in the decade since I first travelled to the Arctic.
 Policy change has been minimal at best.
 The apathy of governments and business in the face of climate crisis is terrifying.
 But I see a few chinks of hope.
 Environmental issues are now widely reported in the media, rather than being a special interest story.
 The new voices advocating for the planet are emerging from the #FridaysForFuture movement.
 The next generation is demonstrating that it has the bravery, energy and imagination to tackle the grave challenges that lie ahead.